steamship-core/python-client/docs/data/tags.rst

   - :py:class:`GenerationTag<steamship.data.tags.tag_constants.GenerationTag>` for models which generate new data from the covered span as input
   - :py:class:`IntentTag<steamship.data.tags.tag_constants.IntentTag>` for intent classification
   - :py:class:`SentimentTag<steamship.data.tags.tag_constants.SentimentTag>` for sentiment classification
+  - :py:class:`RoleTag<steamship.data.tags.tag_constants.RoleTag>` for role classification

-These constants are by no means required, but using them increases the chance that what you build will interoperate cleanly with everyone else that uses them.
+These constants are not required, but using them increases the chance that what you build will interoperate cleanly with everyone else that uses them.

 Here is what some of the above tag examples would look like using these enum classes.